johnkoht/responsive-images/README.md

 ResponsiveImages is a simple library that handles responsive images on both the server and client side for Rails projects.
 It provides a set of helper methods that automatically load the appropriate image for whatever device a visitor is using.

+The library depends on Carrierwave and lets you use the versions created in your uploader to serve device-appropriate images.

+Unlike traditional responsive javascript libraries, ResponsiveImages has a server-side component that will detect the visitor's device and create the actual image tag src based on the most appropriate image size.
+The helper will also add a few data attributes that allow the javascript file to handle responsive images on the front-end.

 ## Installation

 Add this line to your application's Gemfile: